What are the benefits of doing a placement at Atkins? How does it prepare you for the GDP?

 What do you do outside of the graduate development programme?

-Everyone at Atkins gets two days a year of volunteering in the local community, and I heartily take this both, by helping out with local school’s careers fairs, to mentoring and supporting young people.
+Everyone at Atkins gets two days a year of volunteering in the local community.
+I heartily take both, by helping out with local school’s careers fairs, to mentoring and supporting young people.

-Finally, worth mentioning: I also set up the Ultimate Frisbee Club at Atkins Bristol whilst I was a placement student, and it’s still running!
+I also set up the Ultimate Frisbee Club at Atkins Bristol whilst I was a placement student, and it’s still running!
 We play weekly, and in the summer months we really take advantage of the great outdoors with post-session pub visits and BBQs.
-We have a friendly rivalry with other engineering firms in the area!
+We have a friendly rivalry with other engineering firms in the area, notably Rolls Royce!